alextianyushi/chainsense/README.md

 ## ✨ Key Features

 ### 🔒 Secure Blockchain Storage

 - Store your conversations securely on Auto Drive (ai3.storage/drive)
 - All data is encrypted and preserved on the Autonomys blockchain
 - Access your chat history anytime, anywhere with complete privacy

 ### 💡 Intelligent Conversations

 - Engage in meaningful discussions about any topic
 - Get help with brainstorming, problem-solving, and creative tasks
 - Experience natural, context-aware responses

 ### 📚 Knowledge Retrieval (RAG)

-- Load previous conversations using simple commands
+- Load on-chain data using simple commands
 - Utilize RAG (Retrieval-Augmented Generation) for more informed responses
 - Access your stored knowledge base seamlessly

 ### 🌐 Web3 Integration

 - Connect your MetaMask wallet for enhanced features
 - Secure authentication and transaction capabilities
 - Seamless blockchain interaction